SebastianUA/terraform/aws/examples/xray/README.md

-# Work with AWS X-ray via terraform
+# Work with AWS XRAY via terraform

-A terraform module for making X-ray.
+A terraform module for making XRAY.

 ## Usage